logo

 Collins pointed out that keeping such a big secret takes a lot of energy, adding that he endured years of misery and went to "enormous lengths" to live a lie.

-Shortly after the Sports Illustrated piece was released, Jason Collins got support from many people, including Oprah Winfrey and former President of the United States Barack Obama.
+Shortly after the Sports Illustrated piece was released, Collins got support from many people, including Oprah Winfrey and former President of the United States Barack Obama.

 Other players and NBA legends like Kobe Bryant, Steve Nash, Pau Gasol, Magic Johnson, and Dwyane Wade took to social media to prove how proud they were of Collins.